 Delivery of the planned growth set out in the Amended Core Strategy requires provision of appropriate infrastructure to ensure the development of sustainable communities.
 Development that does not adequately address its impact will not be regarded as sustainable development.

-Planning applications will be expected to demonstrate consideration of identified site-based infrastructure needs and make clear how these needs will be met, guided by the Council's Planning Obligations and Developer Contributions SPD.
+Planning applications will be expected to demonstrate consideration of identified site-based infrastructure needs and make clear how these needs will be met, guided by the Council's latest, most up to date evidence Planning Obligations and Developer Contributions SPD.
 The SPD provides the methodology for the delivery of appropriate infrastructure and the calculation of financial contributions.